veglezMX/design-systems/design-tokens-guide-2025.md

 - [ ] **Theme Switching**: How do light/dark themes use the same token names?
 - [ ] **sd-transforms**: Why can't Style Dictionary process Tokens Studio JSON directly?

 > 💡 **Stuck?** Re-read the section above.
-These concepts are foundational—rushing past them creates confusion in every subsequent phase.
+These concepts are foundational-rushing past them creates confusion in every subsequent phase.

 ---